 Dr. Don Reid is dedicated to helping you maintain not only your dental health, but your best overall quality of life.
 In addition to providing comprehensive, personalized dental care for all of your oral health needs, Dr. Reid works with patients to diagnose and treat sleep disorders, including obstructive sleep apnea (OSA).

 More than just the cause of your nightly snoring, OSA can present many health risks as well as debilitating symptoms that affect daily life.
 Effective treatment will restore your quality of sleep- and reduce your risk of the cardiovascular and systemic diseases that are often made worse by sleep apnea.
+Sudden drops in oxygen levels can increase the blood pressure putting a strain on ones cardiovascular system.
+Many people develop high blood pressure who have suffered from OSA.
+The more severe cases of OSA can even lead to stroke, heart attack, heart failure, and coronary artery disease.
+Sleep apnea also affects your partner and their ability to get a good nights rest as well possibly leading to a strain in the relationship.

 Are You At Risk for Sleep Apnea?